yanyingze1997/yanyingze1997.github.io/_pages/about.md

 selected_papers: false # includes a list of papers marked as "selected={true}"
 social: true # includes social icons at the bottom of the page
 ---
 Greetings!
+I’m Yingze Yan, a civil engineer, Currently on the hunt for PhD positions where I can continue to blur the lines between AI and concrete jungles!

-I’m Yingze Yan, freshly minted with an MSc in Civil Engineering from ETH, where my thesis delved into using artificial intelligence for early-stage fault detection in actuators in real world industrial context(seemingly more aligned with machines than buildings!).
+I am freshly minted with an MSc in Civil Engineering from ETH, where my thesis delved into using artificial intelligence for early-stage fault detection in actuators in real world industrial context(seemingly more aligned with machines than buildings!).

-Currently on the hunt for PhD positions where I can continue to blur the lines between AI and concrete jungles!

 Link to your social media connections, too.
 This theme is set up to use [Font Awesome icons](https://fontawesome.com/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
 Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them.